January 12 – December 10, 2015

 - Knowledge of and experience with growing plants and/or gardening is strongly encouraged.

-- Proficiency in basic computer and internet skills is strongly encouraged.
+- Proficiency in basic computer and internet skills.

 Program Tuition and Fees

-HTC students will receive Oakton Community College's in-district pricing of $93.75 per credit hour for the 2014 Winter/Spring school term.
-There will be a $300 lab fee assessed for each of the on-site portions in HTC101 and HTC110.
+HTC students will receive Oakton Community College's in-district pricing of $103.25 per credit hour for the 2015 Winter/Spring school term.
+There will be a $300 lab fee assessed for each of the 5-day on-site portions in HTC101 and HTC110.
 Please note that tuition and fees are subject to change without notice.
 For detailed information regarding Oakton's fee structure visit:

 Tuition and lab fees includes online classroom access, on-site program materials, as well as select meals, and transportation to clinical sites during the face-to-face sessions.
 Tuition does not include expenses related to travel and lodging during the face-to-face session, text books, and fees required by the college such as one-time application fee, activity fee, construction fee and registration fee.
 Financial aid is not available for students only enrolled in the HTC program.
 Payment plans are available through Oakton Community College.
 Clinical visits may require a health assessment, certain immunizations, and substance abuse testing.
 These requirements may represent an additional program cost to the student.